rafaelrcamargo/ds/docs/README.md

 From the GIF you can also note that the `NET` chart is not moving, but this is expected there.
 This containers are running in `network_mode: host` and the `NET` chart will only be populated if you're using the `bridge` network.

 > Ps: If you use Mac and think I'm completely out of my mind for the `network_mode: host` above, I know.
-It's a running topic on the Desktop for Mac and yet not supported.
+It's a running topic on the **Docker Desktop for Mac** and yet not supported.
 You can follow the discussion [here](https://github.com/docker/roadmap/issues/238).
 And this was the main reason I started looking into OrbStack.

 </details>